wunderio/drupal-updates-log/README.md

 ### Making releases

+* Make sure all changes have tests
+* Make sure all tests pass
+* Maks sure code scan is clean
 * Update the `updates_log.info.yml`
-* Create a release with the same version in the GitHub.
+* Create a release with the same version in the GitHub

 ## Debugging - What to do when you don't see expected results?